 - Checklists for the requirements of UNECE Automotive Security

 Automotive Cyber Security is the challenge of the moment for car manufacturers.
 Every additional communication interface and component is a potential point of attack for cyber criminals.
 The damage potential of manipulation is increasing rapidly, for example with regard to autonomously controlled vehicles or electronically controlled driving and braking functions.

-For this reason, the United Nations defines the basic framework for automotive cyber security with two new regulations.
+For this reason, the United Nations has the basic framework for automotive cyber security with two new regulations.
 These are UNECE Cyber Security (UN R 155), which refers directly to the new ISO/SAE 21434 standard, and UNECE Software Updating (UN R 156).
-In July 2022, the regulations for new vehicle types (in the EU) came into force.
 The automotive industry is therefore facing major challenges - especially as many original equipment manufacturers (OEMs) and suppliers criticize the new regulations as being very general.
 Here, there is a widespread desire for concrete recommendations for action as a binding guard rail.